torvalds/linux/Documentation/process/backporting.rst

 The above shows roughly the idealized process of backporting a patch.
 For a more concrete example, see this video tutorial where two patches are backported from mainline to stable:
-`Backporting Linux Kernel Patches`_.
+`Backporting GNU/Linux Kernel Patches`_.

-.. _Backporting Linux Kernel Patches: https://youtu.be/sBR7R1V2FeA
+.. _Backporting GNU/Linux Kernel Patches: https://youtu.be/sBR7R1V2FeA